GitLabPHP/Client/UPGRADE.md

 * The second argument of `update`, `remove`, `showComments`, `showComment`, `addComment`, `updateComment`, `removeComment`, `setTimeEstimate`, `resetTimeEstimate`, `addSpentTime` and `resetSpentTime` methods is now a scoped issue id (iid).

+## `Gitlab\Api\IssueBoards` changes

+* The `all` method second and subsequent arguments have been replaced by a single associative array of query string parameters.

 ## `Gitlab\Api\MergeRequests` changes

 * The `getList`, `getByIid`, `merged`, `opened` and `closed` methods have been removed.
 Use `all` method instead.